 Border County Program

 The UTSA Border County Program is a student tuition-assistance program that allows eligible F-1/J-1 visa students from Mexico with limited financial resources to pay Texas in-state tuition.
 This is a need-based program and not a competitive scholarship.
+If you are a readmitted or a change-of-level student then you must submit a First-Time Application.

 The applicant must: